Welcome to creditappraisal.in – the only website that caters exclusively to credit officers and financial analysts working in banks

 How we help you

 The task is enormous – but here at creditappraisal.in we take a structured approach, step-by-step in this challenging task.
-We have two products – (i) a book on balance sheet analysis and credit appraisal and (ii) video lectures on balance sheet analysis and credit appraisal
+We have three products – (i) book on balance sheet analysis and credit appraisal (ii) book on cash budget method of assessment and (iii) video lectures on balance sheet analysis and credit appraisal

 Who are our past customers?